Solinea/goldstone-server/docs/HACKING.md

     export PROJECT_HOME=$HOME/devel
     source /usr/local/bin/virtualenvwrapper.sh

+On most MAC OS's the ".bashrc" file does not exist in the "~/.bashrc" path.
+You might be able to find equivalent files like "/etc/bash_profile" or "/etc/profile".
+You can also create your own "/etc/bashrc" file.
+If you do create your own file, add these lines to your bash_profile:

+    if [ -f ~/.bashrc ]; then
+        . ~/.bashrc
+    fi

+Wherever you add these flags, ensure to source it on all your open terminal windows.

 Open a new terminal window and confirm that these environment variables have been set.
 Once satisfied, move on to creating the virtualenv:

     $ mkvirtualenv -a $PROJECT_HOME/goldstone-server goldstone-server

+If mkvirtualenv command fails, check to see if WORKON_HOME and other environmentvariables you exported earlier are set correctly.
+In some cases, virtualenvwrapper.sh can be located in /usr/bin instead of /usr/local/bin.
+Change the variables correspondingly in your settings and source them again.

 Copy this [postactivate](https://gist.github.com/jxstanford/6ee6cc61143113776d0d#file-postactivate) script into your `$WORKON_HOME/goldstone-server/bin` folder, overwriting the original.
 Then: